Naveen-M-77/iml_project/readME.md

-# 🚚 Delivery Route Optimization using Clustering and TSP
+# 🚚 Cluster based Route Optimization System

 This project implements intelligent delivery route optimization using **clustering** techniques and **TSP (Traveling Salesman Problem)** heuristics.
 It includes two approaches: one using **Agglomerative Clustering**, and another that dynamically selects between **time-based clustering** and **KMeans++**.